The majority of my life I wasn’t my own friend.

 Through learning and experiencing meditation practices for myself, I’ve learned the great power of self love and self acceptance.
 I am still growing in love for myself as it’s a constant unraveling of habits where I can feel as if I’m not good enough, don’t know enough, etc. I am so thankful that through my curiosity I allowed myself the freedom to experience self love through meditation.
 Learning to become my friend when I need it, my cheerleader when I need it, my own mother when I need it, my support system when I need it.

 I am a better person when I practice self journaling and meditation.
 I feel myself growing and evolving.
 It’s not always an easy process of reprogramming your ways of being but that is when it’s crucial to be your own friend.
-To tell yourself, it’s ok to make mistakes while learning.
+To tell yourself, it’s okay to make mistakes while learning.
 To have a heart filled with grace and love is how we grow.
 That is something I want to share with the people I know and love.